stormreaever/derevon-setting/src/book/gnoll-attack.md

 ### Actions

 __Blood Drain.__ Melee Weapon Attack: +5 to hit, reach 5  ft., one creature.
 Hit: 1d4 + 3 piercing damage, and  the stirge attaches to the target.
-While attached, the  stirge doesn’t attack.
-Instead, at the start of each of the stirge’s turns, the target loses 1d4 + 3 hit points  due to blood loss.
+While attached, the  stirge doesn&rsquo;t attack.
+Instead, at the start of each of the stirge&rsquo;s turns, the target loses 1d4 + 3 hit points  due to blood loss.

 The stirge can detach itself by spending 5 feet of its movement.
 It does so after it drains 10 hit points of  blood from the target or the target dies.
 A creature,  including the target, can use its action to detach the stirge.